Sparkling saddle loops of vector fields on surfaces: Proof of Theorem

-The field~$\tilde{w}$ has a global closed non-contractible transversal.
+The field~$\tilde{w}$ has a global closed non-contractible transverse circle.
 To obtain one, first take a point at the local unstable separatrix of the saddle~$P$ that is involved into the loop and draw a transverse curve through it so that both endpoints of this curve are on the boundary of~$\tilde{U}$.
 Denote these two points by~$p_1, p_2$.
 Since the original field on~$D$ was radial, it is clear that~$p_1$ and~$p_2$ can be connected by a transverse curve that goes inside~$\tilde{D}$ so that this curve together with the previous curve between~$p_1$ and~$p_2$ makes a smooth global transversal.
 However, one can obtain in this manner transversals which are of different homological type.
 In order to make the relative arrangement of~$\tilde{U}$ and the transversal as simple as possible, we do the following.
 First,~$\tilde{U}$ is cut into three parts: a neighborhood of the saddle and two strips attached to it; the strips may be viewed as neighborhoods of a segment of the loop and a segment of the free separatrix.
 Then the transverse segment $p_1p_2$ is taken inside the strip that is a neighborhood of the segment of the loop.
 Denote the closed transversal obtained from this segment by~$\Si$.

 Now take a smooth chart (that ``unfolds'' the torus into a rectangle) in which the circle~$\Si$ becomes a vertical segment and the field in the neighborhood of~$\Si$ becomes horizontal.
-Draw another vertical transversal~$\hSi$ near~$\Si$ (see Fig.~\ref{fig:v0}) so that the unstable separatrix involved into the loop cross it before it crosses~$\Si$.
+Inside this chart, draw another vertical transverse circle~$\hSi$ near~$\Si$ (see Fig.~\ref{fig:v0}) so that the unstable separatrix involved into the loop cross it before it crosses~$\Si$.
 In what follows we will refer to the geometry of the picture when we say ``above'' or ``below'', etc. Denote by $O$ and $\hat{O}$ the points where $W^u_{loc}(P)$ first intersects~$\Si$ and~$\hSi$ respectively.